balancer/docs-v3/docs/concepts/router/technical.md

 ## Trusted Routers

-Using trusted Routers to settle accrued debt via `vault.retrieve()` instead of `vault.settle()` reduces the amounts of token transfers for each operation from user -> Router -> Vault to only user -> Vault.
-This is possible as `retrieve` uses token approvals users have given the Vault.
-This feature also necessitates putting `retrieve` to only work with trusted Routers.
-While any smart contract can work as a Router and settle debt via `settle`, creating a router that is trusted increases user experience for users by allowing it to settle debt via `retrieve`.
+A trusted Router has access to the allowances users granted the Vault.
+This reduces the number of token transfers for each operation from user -> Router -> Vault to only user -> Vault.
+While any smart contract can work as a Router and settle debt via `vault.settle`, creating a router that is trusted increases user experience for users by allowing it to settle debt via `vault.retrieve`, which uses the allowances users have granted the Vault.